eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 # #{page.title}

 This is the eighth step in the Tour of Ceylon.
-The [previous installment](../typeinference) we learned about type aliases and type inference.
+In the [previous installment](../typeinference) we learned about type aliases and type inference.
 Let's continue our exploration of Ceylon's type system.